zX3no/gonk/README.md

 - [ ] Toggles for artist/album/song only search

-- [ ] gonk player and UI should be seperate like mpd/client.
-The player should hold state such as the queue, volume and handle the music output.
+- [ ] Gonk player and UI should be seperate like mpd and ncmpcpp.
+The player should control the queue, volume and output.

 ## ❤️ Contributing